-Warning: This is an extreme Pusch Ridge bushwhack: Exposure, bad footing and blood-letting catclaw are a guarantee.
+This is an extreme Pusch Ridge bushwhack: Exposure, bad footing, and blood-letting catclaw are a guarantee.
 Why even do it?
 Serious Catalina and Pusch Ridge hikers have to, I guess.

-Please know this really is a wicked bushwhack.
+Please know this is a wicked bushwhack.
 Bad wicked.
 Fun wicked.
 Bloody wicked.

 Just follow Pima Canyon for a touch over 1.5 miles, you'll cross the wash a couple more times.
 Ultimately it will be on your left.
-What you are looking for is a spot along the trail where you'll notice things become considerably more lush.
+What you are looking for is a spot along the trail where you'll notice things become considerably lusher.
 And Cottonwoods, big huge cottonwoods on the right.
-Again, if you've been here you know the spot.
+Again, if you've been here, you know the spot.
 This is about 1.55-1.6 miles from the trailhead.
-Just before you get here look up and left.
+Just before you get here, look up and left.
 There's the Cleaver just peaking around the corner at you.
 Don't go much farther.
-If you've got a great look at the Cleaver in it's entirety you have gone to far.
-At this little shaded paradise you are going to have to break left off the trail and go west.
-It's gonna be ugly, it's gonna get worse.
+If you've got a great look at the Cleaver in its entirety, you have gone too far.
+At this little shaded paradise, you will have to break left off the trail and go west.
+It's gonna be ugly, and it's gonna get worse.

 Head back the way you came as best you can.
-As always on this trail, your route is really determined by which way hurts the least, because they all hurt.
+As always on this trail, your route is more or less determined by which way hurts the least because they all hurt.
 Wear pants, consider long sleeves and gloves.
-Hiking poles actually come in very handy to help ward off the horrendous catclaw.
+Hiking poles come in very handy to help ward off the horrendous catclaw.
 Map/GPS required too.
 Please be careful.